dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/custom-cicd-pipelines/1-creating-custom-cicd-pipelines.md

 </details>

-### 3. Copy down the Python script that calls dbt Cloud
+### 3. Create script to trigger dbt Cloud job via an API call

 In your dbt Cloud project, create a new folder at the root level named `python`.
 In that folder, create a file named `run_and_monitor_dbt_job.py`.
 You’ll copy/paste the contents from this [gist](https://gist.github.com/b-per/f4942acb8584638e3be363cb87769b48) into that file.